Savin Corporation

-In 1982, the company was acquired by Canadian Development Corporation, and later by another firm that discontinued its active marketing.
-This led to a decline in revenue from both sales and licensing.
-In the early 1990s, Savin shifted from liquid toner technology to dry toner-based copiers, primarily offering low-cost machines that operated under 50 copies per minute.
+In 1982, it was bought by Canadian Development Corporation, and then acquired by another firm which promptly discontinued the marketing.
+This led to a steep decline in revenue from both sales and royalties.
+In the early 1990s Savin Phased out liquid copiers and entered the low cost powder copier business.
+Most of Savin copier business was machines that made under 50 copies per minute, where it held dominant low price points.

 In 1995, Ricoh Company acquired Savin Corporation.
+This resulted in all Savin machines being rebadged Ricoh machines, which use dry toner.
 From that point onward, all Savin-branded machines were actually Ricoh machines rebadged with the Savin label, using Ricoh’s technology and toner systems.
 Product design, development, manufacturing, sales, and service have since been fully integrated into Ricoh’s global operations.

 As of today, Savin does not exist as an independent brand or company.
-All operations related to Savin machines — including sales, support, supplies, and service — are fully handled by Ricoh Company and its authorized distributors.
+All operations related to Savin machines—including sales, support, supplies, and service—are fully handled by Ricoh Company and its authorized distributors.
 Any remaining Savin-branded products in the market are, in fact, Ricoh-manufactured devices, supported and managed by Ricoh’s official distributor network.